dingxy-hikari/funky-python/README.md

     (Buddha bless no more bugs in programs and codes here)

-I cant't speak English.
+I can speak simple English.
+I recognize all hiraganas and katakanas.
+I'm learning these languages.
 /n just for play.

 WARNING:
-The warehouse has been abandoned
+The repository has been abandoned
   reason: